 Google uses Natural Language Processing (NLP) routines to convert its understanding of text into topics and concepts (Entities).
 We looked out how much understanding Google misses using this approach in the Marketing sector.

-InLinks analyzed the page content of the top 10 Google results (in the US Market) ranking for the phrase Content marketing and compared the Named Entities recognized by Google’s NLP API with the proprietory routines designed by Inlinks to uncover gaps in Google’s machine learning in the Marketing sector
+InLinks analyzed the page content of the top 10 Google results (in the UK Market) ranking for the phrase reverse marketing and compared the Named Entities recognized by Google’s NLP API with the proprietory routines designed by Inlinks to uncover gaps in Google’s machine learning in the Marketing sector

-The results showed that 10.4% of entities seen on the results in the Marketing sector SERPS (search engine Results pages) were positively identified by Google.
+The results showed that 22.7% of entities seen on the results in the Marketing sector SERPS (search engine results pages) were positively identified by Google.

 Different sectors tend to be analyzed with a different degree of accuracy by the search engines.
 This stems from two main challenges.